Homicide: Global

 A 2011 study by the United Nations Office on Drugs and Crime brought together a wide variety of data sources to create a worldwide picture of trends and developments.
 Sources included multiple agencies and field offices of the United Nations, the World Health Organization, and national and international sources from 207 countries.

 The report estimated that in 2010, the total number of homicides globally was 468,000.
 More than a third (36%) occurred in Africa, 31 percent in the Americas, 27 percent in Asia, five percent in Europe and one percent in Oceania.
-Since 1995, the homicide rate has been falling in Europe, North America, and Asia, but has risen to a near “crisis point” in Central America and the Caribbean.
+Since 1995, the homicide rate has been falling in Europe, North America, and Asia, but has risen to a near "crisis point" in Central America and the Caribbean.
 Of all homicides worldwide, 82 percent of the victims were men, and 18 percent were women.
 On a per-capita scaled level, "the homicide rate in Africa and the Americas (at 17 and 16 per 100,000 population, respectively) is more than double the global average (6.9 per 100,000), whereas in Asia, Europe and Oceania (between 3 and 4 per 100,000) it is roughly half".

-UNODC, in its 2013 global report, estimated the total number of homicides worldwide dropped to 437,000 in 2012.
+In its 2013 global report, UNODC estimated the total number of homicides worldwide had dropped to 437,000 in 2012.
 The Americas accounted for 36 percent of all homicides globally, Africa 21 percent, Asia 38 percent, Europe five percent and Oceania 0.3%.
-The world's average homicide rate stood at 6.2 per 100,000 population in 2012, but the Southern Africa region and Central America have intentional homicide rates four times higher than the world average.
-They are the most violent regions globally, outside of regions experiencing wars and religious or sociopolitical terrorism.
+The world's average homicide rate stood at 6.2 per 100,000 population in 2012, but the Southern Africa region and Central America had intentional homicide rates four times higher than the world average.
+They were the most violent regions globally, outside of regions experiencing wars and religious or sociopolitical terrorism.
 Asia exclusive of West Asia and Central Asia, Western Europe, Northern Europe, as well as Oceania had the lowest homicide rates in the world.
-About 41 percent of the homicides worldwide occurred in 2012 with the use of guns, 24 percent with sharp objects such as knife, and 35 percent by other means such as poison.
+About 41 percent of the homicides worldwide occurred in 2012 with the use of guns, 24 percent by stabbing with sharp objects such as knife, and 35 percent by other means such as poison.
 The global conviction rate for the crime of intentional homicide in 2012 was 43 percent.

 The 2011 Global Study on Homicide reported that "[W]here homicide rates are high and firearms and organized crime in the form of drug trafficking play a substantial role, 1 in 50 men aged 20 will be murdered before they reach the age of 31.
 At the other, the probability of such an occurrence is up to 400 times lower.
 [H]omicide is much more common in countries with low levels of human development, high levels of income inequality and weak rule of law than in more equitable societies, where socioeconomic stability seems to be something of an antidote to homicide.
 In cases of intimate partner and family-related homicide cases, women murdered by their past or present male partner make up the vast majority of homicide victims worldwide."